KF Besiana

 Klubi Futbollistik Besiana (KF Besiana) was a football club based in Podujevo (known in Albanian as Besiana), Kosovo.
 It was founded in 1984 and played in the second division of football in Kosovo, Liga e Parë.
-Former Kosovo football legend Fadil Vokrri is one of founders of the club.
+Legendary former Kosovo footballer Fadil Vokrri is one of founders of the club.
+KF Besiana won the Kosovar Superliga and the Kosovar Cup during the 2001/02 season.

 History

 KF Besiana are one-time Champions of Kosovo, winning in 2002, and also won the Kosovar Cup and Kosovar Super Cup in the same season.
 The team colours are yellow and navy blue.

-The city rivals were KF Hysi, who play in the Kosovar Superliga, and KF Llapi, who play in the second division, Liga e Parë.
+The city rivals were KF Hysi, who also are not active anymore, and KF Llapi, who play in the first division, Kosovo Superliga.

 KF Besiana is the brother team of Turkish champion Fenerbahçe SK.

-KF Besiana won the Kosovar Superliga and the Kosovo Cup during the 2001/02 season.